AussieSeaweed/math2/README.rst

 Math2
 =====

-Math2 is a Python package implementing various math functions.
+Math2 is a Python package for various math functions.

 License